 The majority of the horses were tied to posts which kept them restricted and therefore unable to access the water in the troughs.
 Several of the horses kept in the stalls were likewise restricted and unable to reach the dirty water in the buckets that had been provided.

 The small animals and birds were kept in wooden crates and cardboard boxes, some completely closed, offering very little air flow, for hours without access to food or water.

 The handling of the horses and donkeys through the ring was adequate.
-No equipment was used, instead the animals were lead through by their reins.
-Likewise, the loading after the sale was also done in the same manner – with the animals being led by their reins.
+No equipment was used, instead the animals were led through.
+Likewise, the loading after the sale was also done in the same manner – with the animals being led.
 The small animals, on the other hand, were treated rather roughly.